RooneyMcNibNug/sysadmin-resources/README.md

 ## Security
 + [OpenBSD's AFTERBOOT(8) manual page](https://man.openbsd.org/afterboot) - While this is specific to the OpenBSD OS, it should serve as a handy "priority" post-install config guide for system administration of Unix/Linux systems across the board

-+ [Basic and advanced configuration of Security-Enhanced Linux (SELinux)](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/index) - RHEL's guide for SElinux configuration and management, including sections for basics as well as more in-depth coverage of the access control system.
++ [Basic and advanced configuration of Security-Enhanced Linux (SELinux)](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/index) - RHEL's guide for SElinux configuration and management, including sections for basics as well as more in-depth coverage of the access control system

 ## Virtualization
 + [docker for Beginners](https://docker-curriculum.com/) - Decent tutorial for getting started with docker and container configuration/management